andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 ### 2. Decode InferenceSet with Sidecar Container

 The controller creates **one** decode InferenceSet with `spec.replicas` set from `roles[decode].replicas`.
-For the example MRI with `decode.replicas: 3`, the generated InferenceSet has `spec.replicas: 3` (3 decode pods).
-Each decode pod has `inference-role: decode` label and decode vLLM config. **Critically, decode pods require a sidecar container** for P/D coordination.
+For the example MRI with `decode.replicas: 3`, the generated InferenceSet has `spec.replicas: 3` (3 decode workspaces).
+Each decode workspace has `inference-role: decode` label and decode vLLM config. **Critically, decode workspaces require a sidecar container** for P/D coordination.

 #### Why Decode Pods Need a Sidecar